Light Square Gallery, Adelaide.

 Neeson Murcutt - think-brick - 2007 10

 Access-Value ideas are a response to reality.
 A theory is not going to work if the numbers don’t add up.
 Metabolism stands as a reminder; the capsules in Capsule Tower are supposed to be an expression of their owner’s identity.
 But the capsules can’t be individually removed; there is no market to even buy a replacement capsule.
+These ideas are Access-Value:

 • Human power.
 Individual control over ones environment.
 This can be achieved if assembly is intuitive and of a human scale.
 I have often referred to Ikea regarding this idea.